 Students with special circumstances may appeal to the MAE undergraduate advisory committee for an exception.
 A student requesting any exception to an MAE pre-/co-requisite, rule or regulation must submit the request and a copy of the planner and degree audit from My Pack.
 Exception requests can be submitted through the MAE Exception Request Form.

 The request will be reviewed by the Undergraduate Advisory Committee, and the student normally receives an email reply within two weeks.

 Permission to Add a Class

 Any student who is blocked from enrolling in an MAE class needs to seek permission to add the class.
-A class block can be a result of (1) violating course pre-requisites, (2) unpaid tuition, (3) a GPA restriction, or (4) degree status.
+A class block can be a result of (1) violating course pre-requisites, (2) a GPA restriction, or (3) degree status.

 - GPA restriction: MAE 251 requires a minimum of a 2.0 cumulative GPA.
 New incoming transfer students who do not have an NCSU GPA can request enrollment via the MAE Course Enrollment Request Form.

-- Degree status: MAE courses are for NC State students who have completed the CODA process and have been accepted into either of the AE and ME majors except for MAE service courses (MAE 206, MAE 208, MAE 201, and MAE 214), which are available to students pre-CODA as long as prerequisites are met.
+- Degree status: MAE courses are for NC State students who have completed the CODA process and accepted into either of the AE and ME majors.
+The exceptions are MAE service courses (MAE 206, MAE 208, MAE 201, and MAE 214), which are available to students pre-CODA as long as prerequisites are met.
 (Note: Students in some other majors at NCSU are able to enroll in MAE courses that are required as part of their degree or allowed as electives.)